slacgismo/TESS/docs/Database Operations.md

 ## `add`

 The `add` operation is required to define a new entry in a table.
-Because all data is immutable and it must be possible to obtain the complete state of the system for any given time in the past, all `set` operations are implemented as `add` operations.
+Because all data is immutable and it must be possible to obtain the complete state of the system for any given time in the past, all `set` operations are implemented as `add` operations with table-specific semantics considered, e.g., `add` may require non-existence of a field value, and `set` may require existence of a field value.

 ## `get`

-The `get` operation is required to get an existing entry in a table.
-By default, `get` operations obtain the most recently added entry.
-If the date and time have been changed using the `set_clock` operation, `get` operations obtain the value that was in effect at the time.
+The `get` operation is required to get the data for an existing entry in a table.

 ## `find`